the-tcpdump-group/tcpdump/INSTALL.md

 variable like:
 `AUTOCONF_VERSION=2.69 make`

-If everything builds ok, `su` and type `make install`.
+If everything builds fine, `su` and type `make install`.
 This will install tcpdump and the manual entry.
 Any user will be able to use tcpdump to read saved captures.
 Whether a user will be able to capture traffic depends on the OS and the configuration of the system; see the [tcpdump man page](https://www.tcpdump.org/manpages/tcpdump.1.html) for details.
-DO NOT give untrusted users the ability to capture traffic.
+Do *NOT* give untrusted users the ability to capture traffic.
 If a user can capture traffic, he or she could use utilities such as tcpdump to capture any traffic on your net, including passwords.